 Although the Fitbit Charge 3 is no longer the number one watch of the Fitbit Charge Series, it’s still an excellent tracker.
 This unit comes with a variety of sports modes along with HR and sleep monitoring.
-The sleep tracking monitors are so powerful and capable of tracking different levels of sleep (Light, REM, and deep sleep).
+The sleep tracking monitors are powerful and capable of tracking different levels of sleep (Light, REM, and deep sleep).

 The watch also comes with an updated SpO2 sensor, which enables it to track and measure blood oxygen levels more accurately.
-Charge 3 is also waterproof, meaning you don’t have to take it off it when swimming.
+Charge 3 is also waterproof, meaning you don’t have to take it off when swimming.
 The watch also has swim tracking, which you can use to track your pool activities.

 The watch provides better notifications and alerts for third-party apps compared to its predecessors.
 The watch also comes with a timer and a weather feature.
 The design is also a killer; it’s slim and gorgeous.